BearB34R/memEasy/README.md

 [![SwiftUI](https://img.shields.io/badge/SwiftUI-4.0-purple.svg)](https://developer.apple.com/xcode/swiftui/)

+## Developers

+- Andy Nguyen
+- Quan Khong

+## Goals of this Project
-A modern iOS flashcard application built with SwiftUI for creating and studying flashcard decks with PDF import capabilities.
+Create a modern iOS flashcard application built with SwiftUI for creating and studying flashcard decks with PDF import capabilities.

-## Getting Started
-1. Clone the repository
-2. Open `memEasy.xcodeproj` in Xcode
-3. Build and run on iOS 17.0+ device/simulator

-## Core Technologies

-- **SwiftUI**: Used for building the entire user interface with native iOS components and animations
-- **SwiftData**: Handles persistent storage and data management for:
-  - Deck and Flashcard models
-  - CRUD operations
-  - Relationship management between decks and cards
+- Learning how to intergrate code and build projects with SwiftUI, SwiftData, and PDFKit
+  - Building from scratch a database that can handle/rememeber user data
+  - Creating easy to understand UI elements that can be easily interpreted by new users
-- **PDFKit**: Enables PDF document parsing to automatically generate flashcards from properly formatted PDFs
+  - Allow pdf document parsing for fast and efficient creation of flashcards

-## Features
+## Features/Functionalities

 - Create and manage multiple flashcard decks
 - Add cards manually with question/answer pairs